Manufactured Homes are as Safe as Traditional Homes During a Storm

 Jennison added, “A tornado and hurricane’s deadly force does not selectively discriminate between a site-built, a manufactured home or any structure.”

-Standards and Research The federal Manufactured Home Construction and Safety Standards (better known as the HUD Code) are a stringent series of construction and safety standards and regulations that ensure that manufactured homes are superior to mobile homes.
+The federal Manufactured Home Construction and Safety Standards (better known as the HUD Code) are a stringent series of construction and safety standards and regulations that ensure that manufactured homes are superior to mobile homes.
 The name “mobile homes” refers to homes built before 1976, when the HUD code was implemented.
 Since then they have been called manufactured homes, constructed in a controlled factory environment and built to the HUD Code.
 These federal standards regulate manufactured housing design and construction, strength and durability, transportability, fire resistance, energy efficiency and quality.

 In 1994, HUD revised and increased its wind safety standards after Hurricane Andrew stuck in 1992.
 The result was that during the hurricanes that struck Florida in 2004, not one manufactured home built and installed after 1994 was destroyed by hurricane force winds.